VRuskaEngine/VRuskaEngine/doc/how-to-release.md

 # How to make a release {#how-to-release}

 <!--
-Copyright 2021, Collabora, Ltd. and the Monado contributors
+Copyright 2021, Collabora, Ltd. and the VRuska Engine contributors
 SPDX-License-Identifier: BSL-1.0
 -->